Betty-Services/Remote-Model-Helper-Steps-Custom-Action-Functions/README.md

 # Remote Model Helper Steps Custom Action Functions

-This repository hosts the code for the custom actions steps found in the [the blocks' name](https://my.bettyblocks.com/block-store/blockId/) from the Betty Blocks block store.
+This repository hosts the code for the custom actions steps found in the [Remote Model Helper Steps](https://my.bettyblocks.com/block-store/blockId/) from the Betty Blocks block store.

 ### This repository hosts the following steps: